 For the label display, there are three things to know,

 - Using a ‘9’ (or any non-zero number) as a digit selector will drive the number to appear (i.e. will include leading zeros),

 - Using a 0 as a digit selector will solely display the number if that digit is within the number (i.e. no leading zeros),

-- Using a character string will display that character string precisely as included within the format.
+- A character string will display precisely as included within the format.

-means you will be able to make the right parentheses as a part of the template itself since it’s clearly not a digit.
+That means you can make the right parentheses part of the template since it’s not a digit.

 Instead, if you instruct PROC FORMAT to make the left parentheses the prefix to the template, which will begin with the (required) digit selector.